privacysandbox/protected-auction-key-value-service/tools/udf/sample_word2vec/README.md

 # The word2vec sample

-This sample demonstrates how key to set data and key to value data can be loaded into a server and queried.
-In this case we load the server with categorized groups of words, as well as embedding vectors for a set of words.
+This sample demonstrates how key->set(set queries) and key->value(value lookups) data can be loaded into a server and used together.
+In this case the key->set data is categorized groups of words.
+The key->value data is a word to embedding mapping.
+An embedding is a vector of numbers. vectors for a set of words.

-The sample will demonstrate how you can query for a set of words, and sort them based on scoring criteria defined by word similarities.
+The sample will demonstrate how you can query for a set of words, and sort them based on scoring criteria defined by word similarities, using embeddings.

 ## Generating DELTA files